This announcement caught my eye recently: “New site lets you tell your boss anything, anonymously.“

 KaiNexus believes strongly that transparency and visibility are the keys to collaboration and improvement.
 Just because you CAN keep things anonymous with technology doesn't mean that you should.

-What do you think — and you can leave anonymous comments, if you want. :-) Tell you blogger anything!
+What do you think — and you can leave anonymous comments here on the blog, if you want. :-) Tell your blogger anything!